karan1372001/wearable-stress-analysis/README.md

 - Data distribution plays a major role in model performance

 # Conclusion

-This project successfully built a stress detection system using wearable data.
-However, testing on a real-world dataset revealed a complete failure in performance, highlighting the importance of generalisation and dataset differences.
+This project built a stress detection system using wearable sensor data.
+While the model performed well on the original dataset, it failed on real-world nurse data due to differences in data distribution.
+This highlights the importance of model generalisation and external validation in machine learning.

 - Handling class imbalance
 - Training on multiple datasets